 Census of Law Enforcement Training Academies

-Collects data on the number and types of staff employed at training facilities, budgets, sources of funds, number of officers trained, and policies and practices.
+Collects data on the number and types of staff employed at state and local law enforcement training facilities, budgets, sources of funds, number of officers trained, and policies and practices.
 In addition to basic organizational data, the survey collects information on training curriculum issues critical to current law enforcement policy development.

 Census of Medical Examiner and Coroner (ME/C) Offices

 Provides data on the personnel, budgets, and workload of medical examiner and coroner offices by type of office and size of jurisdiction.
 The census gathers information on the number of unidentified human decedents handled by these offices, record-keeping practices, and use of national databases for unidentified remains.

 Provides a comprehensive look at the forensic services provided by federal, state, and local crime labs across the nation and the resources devoted to completing the work.

 Census of State and Local Law Enforcement Agencies

 Provides data on all state and local law enforcement agencies operating nationwide.
 Data collected include the number of sworn and civilian personnel by state and type of agency, and functions performed by each agency.